w3c/wai-coga/guide/overview/testing.md

 ### User Testing Suggestions

-Look at the User Stories in the Objectives and Patterns and they should suggest suitable tests to ensure the stories are mae possible.
+Look at the User Stories in the Objectives and Patterns and they should suggest suitable tests to ensure the stories are made possible.

 More general test ideas include: